Josesx506/mlops_zoomcamp_24/project/README.md

   <img src="figures/Orchestration_steps.png" style="width: 600px; height: 300px; padding:10px"><br>
   <span>Completed orchestration workflow for remote mlflow server.</span>
 </p><br>

+### Linting
+Precommit styles are configured in the `backend/pyproject.toml` file but not included in the .github folder because of the rest of the files used throughout the course.
+It was easier to manage this within this repo vs. creating a new repo for only the class

 ### Manual Environment Setup
 Run `make setup` to install the backend environment and dependencies.
 This installs all the poetry dependencies.
 Run `make train` to start an mlflow server, create a simple training pipeline, and launch a gunicorn server with the best model from the training step to serve predictions.
 Once the server is up and running, you can query the server using curl like